kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 	// requeueState holds the state of the requeued Workload according to the requeueing strategy.
 	//
 	// +optional
 	RequeueState *RequeueState `json:"requeueState,omitempty"`
 }

 type RequeueState struct {
 	// count records the number of times a workload has been requeued.
 	// When a deactivated (`.spec.activate`=`false`) workload is reactivated (`.spec.activate`=`true`),
-	// this count would be reset to 0.
+	// this count would be reset to null.
 	//
 	// +optional
+	// +kubebuilder:validation:Minimum=0
 	Count *int32 `json:"count,omitempty"`

 	// requeueAt records the time when a workload is requeued.